 The SPISE is free for all participants.
-The only possible cost to participants is for travel to and from Barbados, if the sponsor does not cover this cost.
-The cost to the sponsor is US\$ 7000 plus round trip airfare between the student's country and Barbados.
+The cost to sponsor one student in SPISE 2023 is US\$ 7500 which includes round trip airfare between the student's country and Barbados, if applicable.
 Transportation costs between the Barbados airport and the UWI-Barbados campus will be covered by the CSF.
 All meals are provided for the students.